+The effect of the margin decreases was to reduce income on the margin products by approximately \$52,000 for the year.
 Like most commercial operations, success only follows when all energies work together to achieve the ultimate benefits.
-Our "Bank Book" - "Footings" have increased by \$6 million to \$79 million mark as at 30 June 2012 in very difficult economic year globally and in Australia.
-Our projected forecast is to reach \$86 million in the current year.
-Growth in customers is now approaching the 2500 mark with number of accounts totalling 3427 which is very pleasing.
+Our "Bank Book" - "Footings" have increased by \$7 million to \$86 million mark as at 30 June 2013 in very difficult economic year globally and in Australia.
+Our projected forecast is to reach \$95 million in the current year.
+Growth in customers as at 30 June 2013 is now 2,513 with number of accounts totalling 3,580, which is very pleasing.

-This year we distributed over \$55,483 to numerous organizations by way of sponsorships and community support requests, marketing and advertising.
+This year we distributed over \$63,000 to numerous organisations by way of sponsorships and community support requests, marketing and advertising